What Is The Definition Of Pesto?

 Photo of the word

-There is a broad consensus among the world's most trusted dictionaries that pesto is defined as an Italian sauce made from basil, pine nuts, cheese, garlic, and olive oil that is usually served with pasta.
+The world's most trusted dictionaries agree that pesto is an Italian sauce made from basil, pine nuts, cheese, garlic, and olive oil, usually served with pasta.

 What is pesto, exactly?